Take a break and relax with Pigment, the ultimate coloring book app.

 Info - Find information, tutorials, and how tos.

-The Back icon will return you to the Pages Screen from the Coloring Screen.
+The Library icon takes you back from the Coloring Screen to the Pages Screen.

 Undo your last brushstroke.